 4. Leverage Shared Cookie Storage

 If your company has more than one mobile app and/or a web and mobile apps, you should leverag shared cookie storage.
 This means that once a user has signed into App A using SSO credentials then later accesses App B, the same credentials stored on the device from App A are shared automatically with App B. This works across web and mobile apps too.
 For example, if your user is currently logged into a web app via the Safari web browser on iOS, then your mobile app should automatically log in using those same credentials.
 This seamless login experience improves the user experience, leading to happier users.

 Taking those best practices into consideration, here are four viable single sign-on implementation options for hybrid mobile apps.

-- Provider SDKs: If you are running a pure native app, then the single sign-on provider should have some official solutions available.
+- Provider SDKs: If you are running a pure native app, then the SSO provider should have some official app security solutions available.

 - Cordova or Capacitor Community Plugins: You can use open-source resources like Cordova or Capacitor, but they are not without risks.
 Given they are maintained by volunteer contributors, they may not always stay up to date with best practices and could have unknown security vulnerabilities.